Developing Students’ Identities as Bilingual Readers and Writers

 - Encourage students to articulate their bilingual readings of texts

-- Model how a bilingual analysis of texts can allow for more profound enjoyment of books
+- Model how a bilingual analysis of texts can allow for more profound enjoyment of texts

-- Remind students that they can leverage their bilingualism to enjoy a wider selection of books
+- Remind students that they can leverage their bilingualism to enjoy a wider selection of texts

 - Develop students’ competence to choose when to use specific linguistic resources